Purpose of Follansbee Timeline

 The Timeline is intended to be an on-going project.
 As the Timeline is expanded, the community is invited to participate by sending old photos, suggesting additional Timeline events, and contributing stories about Follansbee passed down from parents and grandparents.
 The community is invited to make comments, assist by correcting errors, and help identify persons on photos.
 Above all, the community is invited to enjoy reading the Timeline, which contains the collective memories of a little town that does big things.

 The theme, “The Little Town That Does Big Things,” originated with a 1920 Herald Star article that reported on the annual city Jubilee which energized the spirits of Follansbee.
-(See 1913 – The Boosters of The Knights of Pythias Lodge – On Timeline)
+(See 1913 – The Boosters of The Knights of Pythias Lodge –)

 Washburn University Research Grants